20 January 2021

-There are three types lawn grub that eat the leaf of lawns in South East Queensland, these are; Army Worm, Sod Web Worm and Cut Worm, these are all larvae of small moths that are active from spring to autumn but more common in the wetter months from December to May.
+There are three types of lawn grub that eat the leaf of lawns in South East Queensland, these are; Army Worm, Sod Web Worm and Cut Worm, these are all larvae of small moths that are active from spring to autumn but more common in the wetter months from December to May.
 Lawn grubs prefer healthy, lush turfgrass, so be on guard during this time.

 These small moths seek out the lushest lawn and lay their eggs in flight (Sod webworm) under building eves, underneath the leaves of plants, shrubs, trees and within the turf canopy.
 Hundreds of microscopic larvae drift on fine threads onto the ground, the ones that land on a lawn develop into grubs feeding on the leaves of the turf plant.
-If a hatching occurs when no wind is present, a heavy outbreak could occur and in an isolated area this could cause complete defoliation within days.
-Under severe infestations the stems of some grasses are sometimes eaten as well.
+If hatching occurs when no wind is present, a heavy outbreak could occur and in an isolated area, this could cause complete defoliation within days.
+Under severe infestations, the stems of some grasses are sometimes eaten as well.
 The average life cycle of most lawn grubs during periods of activity is usually around three weeks.
-A healthy lawn will easily recover from a mild outbreak of grubs however newly established lawns left unchecked can be completely destroyed in severe outbreaks especially on Blue Couch varieties.
+A healthy lawn will easily recover from a mild outbreak of grubs however newly established lawns left unchecked can be completely destroyed in severe outbreaks, especially on Blue Couch varieties.